Off the Strip

 • Large rooms and suites for the price

-• Often significantly cheaper than Strip hotels
+• Often priced below comparable Strip hotels

 • Adequate for longer stays or groups